icure/medtech-docs/sdks/how-to/how-to-listen-to-icure-events.md

 slug: listen-to-icure-events
 ---

-# Listening to iCure events ?
+# Listening to iCure events

 At some point, you may want to listen to iCure events.
-For example, you may want to be notified when a new patient is created.
+For example, you may want to be notified when a patient is created or modified.
 This is possible with the iCure Medtech SDK.

-## What is an event ?
+## What is an event&#8239;?

 An event is a message sent by iCure to notify that something has happened.
 For example, when a new patient is created, iCure sends an event to all the users that are listening to this event.

-Currently, iCure supports the following events for the following entities:
+Currently, iCure supports the following event types for the following entities:

 |                   | CREATE | UPDATE | DELETE |
 |-------------------|--------|--------|--------|